Research Assistant Visa Sponsorship Jobs in Delaware

 Which visa types are most common for research assistant roles in Delaware?

-H-1B is the most common visa for research assistant roles that require a bachelor's degree or higher in a specific field such as biology, chemistry, or data science.
+H-1B visa is the most common visa for research assistant roles that require a bachelor's degree or higher in a specific field such as biology, chemistry, or data science.
 J-1 visas are widely used for research positions at universities and medical institutions, particularly for postdoctoral and visiting researcher arrangements.
 OPT and STEM OPT also support international students transitioning from Delaware universities into research roles.

 Which cities in Delaware have the most research assistant sponsorship jobs?